 By investing in smart climate solutions, companies can achieve the interim milestone of climate neutrality while transitioning towards net zero.

-The first step on any net zero journey is understanding the organisation's impact on the planet by calculating its carbon footprint – an assessment of the annual GHGs along its entire value chain.
+The first step on any net zero journey is understanding the organisation's impact on the planet by calculating its carbon footprint – an assessment of the annual greenhouse gases along its entire value chain.
 The next step is to develop a strategy to reduce this footprint.
-This can be done through a wide range of measures, including energy and resource efficiency, switching to renewable energy, targeted supply chain interventions, and product or service delivery model innovation.
+This can be done through a wide range of measures, including energy and resource efficiency; switching to renewable energy; targeted supply chain interventions; and product or service delivery model innovation.

-In addition to continuous decarbonisation, organisations must simultaneously make the most of critical climate solutions at their disposal today, whilst proactively financing and planning to adopt new innovations, such as 'future fuels' or carbon removal technologies, based on the estimated timelines of when they will become commercially available.
+In addition to continuous decarbonization, organisations must simultaneously make the most of critical climate solutions at their disposal today, whilst proactively financing and planning to adopt new innovations, such technological carbon removal technologies, based on the estimated timelines of when they will become commercially available.

 Carbon removals – approaches and technologies that help neutralise emissions – is another piece of the puzzle and an area that continues to develop rapidly.
-Carbon removals can be achieved in a range of ways, for example through nature-based solutions, such as reforestation and soil carbon sequestration, or using technological solutions, such as direct carbon capture and storage...or even a cross between the two!
+Carbon removals can be achieved in a range of ways, for example through nature-based solutions – such as reforestation, ecosystem restoration, and soil carbon sequestration – or using technological solutions, such as Direct Air Carbon Capture and Storage (DACCS) with carbon dioxide mineralisation or geological storage...or even a cross between the two!
 Carbon removals lead us nicely into the next stage on the journey which is climate positive (or carbon negative).

-Climate positive (or "carbon negative") is the end goal.
+Climate positive (or sometimes referred to as "carbon negative") is the end goal.
 Net zero is but one (big) milestone.
 From the year 2050 onward, we need to remove more greenhouse gases from the atmosphere than we emit in order to ensure a safe climate for generations to come.

-While there are currently no official accounting frameworks that would underpin a corporate climate positive or carbon negative claim, they both describe a state of removing more GHGs than one emits.
+While there are currently no official accounting frameworks that would underpin a corporate climate positive or carbon negative claim, they both describe a state of removing more GHGs than one emits after one has reduced its emissions across all scopes to a minimum level that is aligned with science.
+Claims should be made with great care.
+First and foremost companies need to rapidly decarbonize.
 South Pole is involved in several working groups to help make this clearer for companies.

 So can a business be climate positive or carbon negative?
 Microsoft certainly believes so, and made this commitment in early 2020: "By 2030 Microsoft will be carbon negative, and by 2050 Microsoft, will remove from the environment all the carbon the company has emitted either directly or by electrical consumption since it was founded in 1975."